payneteasy/reader-example/README.md

 ### For Miura (Java)

-Please see example app-2 how to run and assemble the application for Miura Readers to run on JVM.
+Please see the example app-2 how to run and assemble the application for Miura Readers to run on JVM.

 app-3-webstart shows how to run the application from a browser via Java WebStart:
 * Linux https://www.youtube.com/watch?v=rLSx3SrkMqA